andrew/ultimate-awesome/README.md

 - [awesome-self-supervised-multimodal-learning](https://github.com/ys-zong/awesome-self-supervised-multimodal-learning) - [T-PAMI] A curated list of self-supervised multimodal learning resources.
 - [awesome-copilot-agents](https://github.com/Code-and-Sorts/awesome-copilot-agents) - ✨ A curated list of awesome GitHub instructions, prompt and chatmode markdown files for enhancing your GitHub Copilot AI experience.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
-- [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
-It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [Awesome-LLM4Security](https://github.com/liu673/Awesome-LLM4Security) - This project aims to consolidate and share high-quality resources and tools across the cybersecurity domain.
 - [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
 - [awesome-bio-foundation-models](https://github.com/apeterswu/awesome-bio-foundation-models) - A collection of awesome bio-foundation models, including protein, RNA, DNA, gene, single-cell, and so on. .